 Business Litigation & Disputes

 When negotiation fails to produce a resolution, businesses may engage in civil litigation.
 This involves filing the necessary documents to present a particular issue to a judge or jury, and the discovery, which is the marshaling and presentation of evidence.
-At Oles Law Group, our Alpharetta business lawyer has been working through business disputes for 20 years.
+At the Law Offices of David E Oles, LLC, our Alpharetta business lawyer has been working through business disputes for 20 years.
 Over the years, our firm has become know for conducting successful litigation for our clients in both state and federal courts.

 Commonly litigated matters may include: